AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-introduction.md

 From the examples, I can definitely conclude that all themes with different colors give excellent displays with consistent readability and contrast.

+That makes the 22 themes interchangeable without any change to the view and card configuration if you use theme colors of course!

 But then again, it raised enough questions about what Material 3 does in some cases.

 Read on, if you're interested :smile: